KxSystems/docs/docs/ref/dynamic-load.md

 ---
-title: Dynamic Load – Reference – KDB-X and q documentation
+title: Dynamic Load – Reference – kdb+ and q documentation
 description: Dynamic Load is a q operator that loads C shared objects for use in q programs.
-keywords: c, dynamic, KDB-X, load, object, q, shared
+keywords: c, dynamic, kdb+, load, object, q, shared
 ---
 # `2:` Dynamic Load